Burnet County License Hearing Guide

 Automatic License Suspension

-Even if you request an ALR hearing, your license may still be suspended.
-The basis for the suspension depends on whether you took a breath or blood test and the results, or if you refused to take a test.
+Even before your criminal case goes to court, the Texas Department of Public Safety (DPS) can suspend your driver's license based on the circumstances of your arrest.
+The reason for the suspension depends on whether you took a breath or blood test and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed